Structure-based Drug Design with Equivariant Diffusion Models: Related Work

-Geometric deep learning refers to incorporating geometric priors in neural architecture design that respects symmetry and invariance, thus reduces sample complexity and eliminates the need for data augmentation~\cite{bronstein2021geometric}.
-It has been prevailing in a variety of drug discovery tasks from virtual screening to de novo drug design as symmetry widely exists in the representation of drugs.
-One line of work introduces graph and geometry priors and designs message passing neural networks and equivariant neural networks that are permutation- and translation-, rotation-, reflection-equivariant, respectively~\cite{duvenaud2015convolutional,gilmer2017neural,satorras2021n,lapchevskyi2020euclidean,du2022se}, and has been widely used in representing biomolecules from small molecules to proteins~\cite{atz2021geometric} and solving downstream tasks such as molecular property prediction~\cite{schutt2018schnet,klicpera2020directional}, binding pose prediction~\cite{stark2022equibind} or molecular dynamics~\cite{batzner20223, holdijk2022path}.
-Another line of work focuses on generative design of new molecules~\cite{du2022molgensurvey, du2022chemspace}.
-Specifically, they formulate molecule design as a graph or geometry generation problem and there are two strategies: one-shot generation that generates graphs (atom and bond features) in one step and sequential generation that generates them in a sequence of steps.
+\paragraph{Geometric Deep Learning for Drug Discovery} Geometric deep learning refers to incorporating geometric priors in neural architecture design that respects symmetry and invariance, thus reduces sample complexity and eliminates the need for data augmentation~\cite{bronstein2021geometric}.
+It has been prevailing in a variety of drug discovery tasks from virtual screening to \textit{de novo} drug design as symmetry widely exists in the representation of drugs.
+One line of work introduces graph and geometry priors and designs message passing neural networks and equivariant neural networks that are permutation-, translation-, rotation-, and reflection-equivariant, respectively~\cite{duvenaud2015convolutional,gilmer2017neural,satorras2021n,lapchevskyi2020euclidean,du2022se}.
+These architectures have been widely used in representing biomolecules from small molecules to proteins~\cite{atz2021geometric} and solving downstream tasks such as molecular property prediction~\cite{schutt2018schnet,klicpera2020directional}, binding pose prediction~\cite{stark2022equibind}, transition state sampling~\cite{duan2023accurate}, and molecular dynamics~\cite{batzner20223,holdijk2022path}.
+Another line of work focuses on generative design of new molecules~\cite{du2022molgensurvey}.
+More specifically, molecule design is formulated as a graph or geometry generation problem, following either a one-shot generation strategy that generates graphs (atom and bond features) in one step or attempting to generate atoms and bonds sequentially.